Koli Taal: Reception

-Deccan Herald rated 3.5 out of 5 stars.
+Deccan Herald rated 3.5 out of 5 stars stating "Rooted & Refreshing".

+Film Threat scored 7.5 out of 10 saying "a warm and humorous whodunnit involving a missing rooster essential to the titular dish."

-Dallas Movie Screenings gave "A-" grade for the film and said "The film is completely filled with interesting regional customs based on their family living and their accustomed generations".
+Dallas Movie Screenings gave "A−" grade for the film and said "The film is completely filled with interesting regional customs based on their family living and their accustomed generations".